A shark at the National Sea Life Centre

 Herbert Art Gallery and Museum

-While you’re at the museum, don’t forget to pay a visit to Dippy the Diplodocus, their resident dinosaur who is currently residing there for a three-year holiday from his usual home at the Natural History Museum.
+While you’re at the museum, don’t forget to pay a visit to Dippy the Diplodocus, their resident dinosaur who is currently there for a three-year holiday from his usual home at the Natural History Museum.
 Head to the Museum website to find out more about the craft event.
 You’ll need to book a ticket in advance to visit Dippy in Coventry

 Legoland Discovery Centre